brianhdk/integration-service/README.md

 ## How to Get Started

-1. Choosing a Host for Integration Service
+1. Choosing a Host for Integration Service.

 	Typically Integration Service is hosted through a simple .NET Console Application (.exe).
 Add a new "Console Application" project to your existing (or new solution).

   **NOTE:** Later you'll add a Class Library project where all your actual implementation code will be placed.

 2. Install Integration Service via NuGet

+	**NOTE:** Make sure that you have a NuGet Package Source configured for URL: http://nuget.vertica.dk/nuget

   ```
   Install-Package Vertica.Integration.Host
   ```